DLibatique/CLAS199/5-creative.md

     3. What material is it made out of?
     4. Where was it originally displayed?
     5. Which themes of ancient gender and sexuality does the object tie into?
 How?
 4. You can use the blurb next to / under each object (or on the iPads in the Jeppson Idea Lab) to help you answer the first few questions.
-If you can't find an answer, feel free to say so.
+If you can't find an answer, that's fine -- just make sure to say so.
 5. The answers may be formatted either in paragraph/essay form or in bullet points — whatever format enables you to make your points most clearly yet concisely.
 6. There is no page minimum or maximum, though a general guidelines of about 2-3pp. double spaced is good to aim for.
 7. Submit the selfie and the essay to me via e-mail.